 Diabetic patients shouldn’t eat Mangos is perhaps a myth.
 Research is on but American Diabetic Association /Mayo Clinics recommend eating mangoes for diabetic patients.

 One ripe Mango contains 31 grams of sugar.
 Its Glycemic load is only 10.
 Fiber helps to limit sugar absorption rate.
 (Glycemic Index is a figure representing the relative ability of a carbohydrate food to increase the level of glucose in the blood.)

 As per a study conducted at the Federation of American Societies for Experimental Biology (FASEB), eating mangoes every day may control and lower blood sugar levels.
 Another study conducted at Oklahoma University found that mango consumption helps lower insulin resistance and improves glucose tolerance in diabetics.

 Fructose (fruit sugar) stimulates only modest insulin secretion and does not require the presence of insulin to enter cells.
 Concern about fructose should not extend to the naturally occurring fructose in fruits and vegetables.
 These are healthy foods that provide only a modest amount of fructose in most people’s diets.

 One finding indicates that regular consumption of freeze-dried mango by obese individuals does not negatively impact body weight but provides a positive effect on fasting blood glucose.

-All these research indicate, Mango is not as bad as it is made out to be for the diabetic patients.
-On the contrary moderate amount of Mango consumption gives good nutrition and other health benefits.
+All these research indicate, Mango is not as bad as it is made out to be for diabetic patients.
+On the contrary, a moderate amount of Mango consumption gives good nutrition and other health benefits.

-Dos and don’ts to eat Mangoes for the diabetic patients?
+Dos and don’ts to eat Mangoes for Diabetic patients?

 - Do not eat with or after the meal